-(15) Bicycle and Pedestrian Facilities: Describe in the BDR the facilities to be provided and the means to be used to comply with ADA requirements and FDM 222, 223, and 224.
+(15) Bicycle and Pedestrian Facilities: Describe in the BDR the facilities to be provided and the means to be used to comply with ADA requirements.
+Describe the pedestrian railing and fencing to be provided.
+See FDM 222, 223, and 224.